 Abe Medina, president of the Colorado Chapter of the American Society of Landscape Architects, offers tips used around government buildings that can work to help protect your home, too:

 - Install a low retaining wall (2 to 3 feet high) between your house and the street.
 Medina says this works especially well in yards with a slope.
 The short wall may create enough of a barrier to stop any cars from reaching your home if they come speeding off the street and into your yard.

-- Place large rocks strategically between your house and the street.
+- If you large rocks strategically between your house and the street.
 “If you don’t have a yard with any grade or slope,” Medina says, “you could do the same thing with strategically placed boulders.
 You want to space the rocks so that a car would hit them and not get through.”

 Landscape for Fire Protection

 Larry Vickerman, director of Denver Botanic Gardens at Chatfield, lived through the Waldo Canyon Fire that roared through western Colorado Springs in summer 2012.
 When asked about landscaping decisions with fire protection in mind, therefore, he brings both professional and personal experience to these landscaping tips:

 - Maintain a no-planting zone with rock mulch at least 5 feet around the perimeter of all structures, including decks.
 Remember to keep leaves and debris raked up from this zone.